cloudrouter/cloudrouter.github.io/getting-started.md

 ----

-Note: These are the best formats for creating virtual machines using **virt-manager**.
+Note: These are appropriate formats for creating virtual machines using **virt-manager**.
 For a full list of available formats, including containers, please visit our [download page](https://cloudrouter.org/download/).

 ----